mouldimus/notes/HTML_Concepts.md

 Programmers need an interface that can expose the form and content of any given HTML document in such a way that a computer program can analyze and modify the document as needed.

-In other words, they need an API – an Application Programming Interface – for the web page.
+In other words, they need an API - an Application Programming Interface - for the web page.

 In simple terms, an API is a system that allows one program to talk to another.
 Here, what is needed is a tool that can scan an HTML document and then create a representation of that document that other programs can interact with.

 ## DOM and HTML
 [Jump Back](#contents)

 The interface for HTML documents exists and it is called the Document Object Model, or the DOM.
-It is pronounced “dom,” not “dee-oh-em.”
+It is pronounced "dom," not "dee-oh-em."

-The middle word is “object” and in its simplest form, an object is just “something the computer is keeping track of.”
-Usually it’s a variable, or a data structure, or similar item.
-It’s essentially a value stored in computer memory, so it has a location and an identifier that can be used to identify and use it.
+The middle word is "object" and in its simplest form, an object is just "something the computer is keeping track of."
+Usually it's a variable, or a data structure, or similar item.
+It's essentially a value stored in computer memory, so it has a location and an identifier that can be used to identify and use it.

-So the DOM is a model of the various objects in the HTML document – a document object model.
+So the DOM is a model of the various objects in the HTML document - a document object model.

 The DOM presents the HTML document as a tree structure, where each node in the tree is an object representing a part of the HTML document.